Wasserstein Stability for Persistence Diagrams: Applications

 \subsection{Stability of persistent homology transforms}

 The study of persistent homology transforms are a relatively recent development in the persistent homology literature~\cite{turner2014persistent,ghrist2018persistent,curry2018many} with applications to statistical shape analysis.
-Given an embedded shape $M\subset \R^n$, every unit vector $v$ corresponds to a height function in direction $v$,
+The most general setting of the PHT is for constructible sets which are compact definable sets \kt{(see \cite{curry2018many})}.
+In this paper, we consider a smaller class of sets of finite embedded geometric simplicial complexes.

+\begin{definition} Let $K$ be a finite simplicial complex with vertex set $V$.
+For $f:V\to \R^d$ we can define a piece-wise linear extension of $f:K\to \R^d$ by setting $f(\sum a_i v_i)=\sum a_i f(v_i)$.
+We call $f:K\to \R^d$ a \emph{geometric vertex embedding} of $K$ if $f(K)$ is a geometric realisation of $K$ (i.e. no self-intersections).
+A subset $M\subset \R^d$ is \emph{finite embedded geometric simplicial complex} if it is the image of a geometric vertex embedding of a finite simplicial complex. \end{definition}